jpope8/container-escape-dataset/containers/README.md

 ### Attack

-In the container, create stress.txt file with following
+The contents of the stress.txt file should be as follows.

 ```bash
 #!/bin/bash